SDP-GeoHunt/geo-hunt/README.md

 ## How to Play

+### Solo gameplay

 1. Users take a picture of their current location and upload it to the game's server.
-2. The game assigns the uploaded picture to another user, who must find and go to the location where the picture was taken.
+2. Other users must find and go to the location where the picture was taken and claim the challenge.
 3. The closer the user gets to the actual location, the higher the points they earn.
 4. Users can view the game's leaderboard to see who has the most points.

+### Team gameplay

+Bounties are a collection of challenges that players can solve in a team.
+Very similar to the solo gameplay except that everything is done as a team.

+For every bounty, an administrator is responsible for creating challenges.

 ## Features